Missouri Dog Bite Laws

 Dangerous Dog Statute

-Some states have what is known as a “dangerous dog” statute that imposes special restrictions on dogs that are labeled dangerous or vicious and may require owners to keep it securely confined, removed from the city or even destroyed.
+Some states have what is known as a “dangerous dog” statute that imposes special restrictions on dogs that are labeled dangerous or vicious and may require owners to keep them securely confined, removed from the city, or even destroyed.
 Missouri does not have a Dangerous Dog Statute.

 Addressing Potential Defenses to Dog Bite Lawsuits